 The stem from the ground was surprisingly thin to nourish what would become such a big plant.
-The first flowers were around 2 meters from the base of the plant and were large yellow blooms.
-Not long after this the fruits appeared and they slowly grew to a considerable size.
+The first flowers were around two meters from the base of the plant and were large yellow blooms.
+Not long after this, the fruits appeared and they slowly grew to a considerable size.

 For your own seeds try this website www.luffa.info